knightazura/ghost-sdk/Apps-Getting-Started-for-Ghost-Devs.md

-This guide is a description of a set of APIs and tools which are constantly changing so that Ghost devs can get stuck in with building the App Platform.
-This is *not* intended as a guide for App developers.
+This guide is a description of the set of APIs and tools which are currently in a state of constant change as we work through the Ghost Apps project solidifying and standardising how things will work.
+This documentation exists so that those developers who are working on the project can keep up to date and are able to build demo Apps for the purpose of building & testing the App Platform.
+This is *not* intended as a guide for App developers just yet.
 We may scrap the whole lot and start again at any moment :wink:

+**Note** Updated for Ghost-App 0.0.2 - breaking changes

 ### Creating